meltyourface/blank/posts/Arcane-gnosis/Ancient-Planetary-Talisman-Guide-for-Personal-Empowerment/index.md

 **Inscription**: "Sanctitas Et Puritas" (Holiness and Purity)

-Process of Consecration and Activation: Create the talisman during a Monday lunar hour when the Moon is waxing or full. ****Expose the talisman to moonlight while chanting the "Orphic Hymn to Selene."
-Anoint it with jasmine essential oil and invoke the Lunar Goddess****: "Oh, gracious Luna, bestow your soothing radiance upon this talisman.
+**Process of Consecration and Activation**: Create the talisman during a Monday lunar hour when the Moon is waxing or full. **Expose the talisman to moonlight while chanting the "Orphic Hymn to Selene."
+Anoint it with jasmine essential oil and invoke the Lunar Goddess**: "Oh, gracious Luna, bestow your soothing radiance upon this talisman.
 May it glow like your serene light."

-Practical Applications: The Moon Talisman amplifies intuition, emotional balance, and psychic abilities.
+**Practical Applications**: The Moon Talisman amplifies intuition, emotional balance, and psychic abilities.
 It aids in dream work, divination, and connecting with the Lunar forces.

 3. Mars Talisman